google-deepmind/mujoco/doc/XMLreference.rst

    joints, the limit is imposed on the angle of rotation (relative to the reference configuration) regardless of the axis of rotation.
 Only the second range parameter is used for ball joints; the first range parameter should be set to
    0. See the :ref:`Limit <coLimit>` section in the Computation chapter for more information.
-   |br| Setting this attribute without specifying :at:`limited` is an error, unless :at:`autolimits` is set in
+   |br| Setting this attribute without specifying :at:`limited` is an error if :at:`autolimits` is "false" in
    :ref:`compiler <compiler>`.

+.. _body-joint-limited:

+:at:`limited`: :at-val:`[false, true, auto], "auto"`
+   This attribute specifies if the joint has limits.
+It interacts with the range attribute below.
+If this attribute is "false", joint limits are disabled.
+If this attribute is "true", joint limits are enabled.
+If this attribute is "auto", and :at:`autolimits` is set in :ref:`compiler <compiler>`, joint limits will be enabled if range is defined.

 .. _body-joint-actuatorfrcrange: